Misuzulu Sinqobile

-Misuzulu Sinqobile kaZwelithini (born 23 September 1974) is the reigning King of the Zulu nation.
-Misuzulu is the third oldest surviving son of King Goodwill Zwelithini kaBhekuzulu, and Great Wife, Queen Mantfombi Dlamini.
+Misuzulu Sinqobile kaZwelithini (born 23 September 1974) is the reigning King of the Zulu Nation and Monarch of KwaZulu-Natal.
+Misuzulu is the second-oldest surviving son of King Goodwill Zwelithini kaBhekuzulu, and Great Wife, Queen Mantfombi Dlamini Zulu.
 Misuzulu became heir presumptive after the death of his father on 12 March 2021.

-Although he was officially appointed as the king of the Zulu nation, his traditional coronation did not take place until 20 August 2022 after the customary entering the cattle kraal ceremony, ukungena esibayeni.
-The King was crowned and recognized by the Government and Anglican Church on 29 October 2022.
+Although he was officially appointed as the king of the Zulu nation on 7 May 2021, his traditional coronation did not take place until 20 August 2022.
+The King was crowned and recognised by the Government on 29 October 2022.

 Personal life and education

-King Misuzulu completed his early schooling in eSwatini, his mother's home country, and later attended high school in South Africa, at St. Charles College, Pietermaritzburg.
-On 6 May 2021, a day before his mother's funeral service, King Misuzulu married his long-time partner, Ntokozo Mayisela.
+King Misuzulu completed his early schooling in Eswatini, his mother's home country, and later attended high school in South Africa, at St. Charles College, Pietermaritzburg.
+On 6 May 2021, a day before his mother's funeral service, King Misuzulu married his long-time girlfriend, Ntokozo Mayisela.
 The couple met in August 2009 during the royal wedding of King Misuzulu's sister, Princess Bukhosibemvelo and former Transnet executive Sipho Nyawo, at the Durban Botanic Gardens.

 On 13 May 2021, King Misuzulu sent a delegation to Mayisela's home to negotiate and pay lobola in terms of Zulu marriage custom.
 The lobola was reported to consist of eight cows and fifty thousand South African Rand.

-The king has a second queen from eSwatini, Queen Nozizwe Mulela.
-Lobola and some cultural ceremonies have been done, but the actual wedding has not taken place.
-The king and his second queen do not have children.

-Some sources claim he has a degree in international studies, while others state he is still pursuing the degree, in Jacksonville, Florida.
+Some sources claim that he has a degree in international studies, while others state that he is still pursuing the degree, in Jacksonville, Florida.
 He has two children with his wife, Ntokozo Mayisela, and another child with Princess Wezizwe Sigcau of amaMpondo royalty.